jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="8_2_1"></a>
 ### [↖](#8_2)[↑](#8_2)[↓](#8_2_2) Overview
 Amazon Elasticsearch Service is a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
 You can build, monitor, and troubleshoot your applications using the tools you love, at the scale you need.
-The service provides support for open source Elasticsearch APIs, managed Kibana, integration with Logstash and other AWS services, and built-in alerting and SQL querying.
+The service provides support for open source Elasticsearch APIs, managed **Kibana**, integration with Logstash and other AWS services, and built-in alerting and SQL querying.
 Amazon Elasticsearch Service lets you pay only for what you use – there are no upfront costs or usage requirements.
 With Amazon Elasticsearch Service, you get the ELK stack you need, without the operational overhead.
 * Managed version of Elasticsearch (open source project)
 * Runs on servers (not a serverless offering)
+* Built-in support for Kibana
 * Use cases:
   * Log Analytics
   * Real-time application monitoring